 Community Volunteers Deliver Meals on Wheels

 The meal program is designed to provide a nutritious, affordable meal to the area senior citizens.
 Meals on Wheels are home delivered by community volunteers to those individuals who are unable to take advantage of the social setting that congregate meals have to offer.
-SENCA currently operates Congregate and Meals on Wheels Programs in Pawnee and Johnson Counties at the Community Action Centers and partners with Colonial Acres to provide Meals on Wheels for Humboldt residents.
+SENCA currently operates a Congregate and Meals on Wheels Programs in Tecumseh at the Johnson County Community Action Center.
+SENCA partners with Colonial Acres to provide Meals on Wheels for Humboldt residents and the Pawnee County Hospital to provide meals to Pawnee City residents.

 SENCA partners with Blue Rivers Area Agency on Aging (BRAAA) to provide each of the low-cost Congregate Meal and Meals on Wheels programs.
 Both programs produce valuable benefits, helping seniors stay in their homes longer while providing families with the comfort of knowing their loved one is receiving an affordable, nutritious meal each day.